wso2/ballerina-vscode/README.md

 Follow the steps below to install the Ballerina extension.

 1. [Download](https://ballerina.io/downloads/) and [install](https://ballerina.io/learn/user-guide/getting-started/setting-up-ballerina/#installing-ballerina) Ballerina.
 2. [Install](https://ballerina.io/learn/tooling-guide/visual-studio-code-extension/quick-start/#installing-the-ballerina-extension) Ballerina VS Code Extension.
-Launch VS Code Quick Open (`Ctrl + P`), and paste following `ext install WSO2.ballerina`
+Launch VS Code Quick Open (`Ctrl + P` or `Cmd + P` in mac), and paste following `ext install WSO2.ballerina`
-3. Open a Ballerina `.bal` file or a package directory to activate the extension.
+3. Open a Ballerina `.bal` file or a project directory to activate the extension.

 	**Info:** When the extension is activated, you can see the `Ballerina SDK: <version>` in the status bar at the bottom left corner.